SWOOP classifies certain collaboration characteristics into five different personas:

 According to the research on the positive collaborative behaviours that contribute to superior performance, the balance of give-receive is a key indicator.
 In his book “Social Physics” , MIT’s Sandy Pentland identifies the team members associated with high performing teams have a balance of give and receive in their interactions.
 Pentland was also able to identify the nature of the interactions as being short, sharp and frequent.
 For high performing teams, relationships have matured to the point where tacit knowledge exchanges do not require extensive explanations and justifications.
 Average message length could capture this dynamic though we have yet to implement this.

-We see ‘Engagers’ as the glue that keeps groups engaged.
+We see ‘Engagers’ as the glue that keeps teams and communities engaged.
 They are the brokers and connectors.
-Without ‘Engagers’, a group risks disconnected conversations and therefore unproductive interactions.
+Without ‘Engagers’, a community risks disconnected conversations and therefore unproductive interactions.
 Is there a problem having a team full of engagers?
-In most instances we would say no, as this would indicate the group is buzzing along in a highly productive way.
+In most instances we would say no, as this would indicate the team or community is buzzing along in a highly productive way.
 The exception we would make is when an injection of new thoughts or innovations are required.
 For that we see the need for some ‘Catalysts’ to be added to the mix.

 There will, however, be times where it may be appropriate for you to adopt a different behavioural persona.
-For example, if the group is looking for fresh ideas and positive change, the ‘Catalyst’ persona may be more appropriate for you if you want to lead that change.
-In other contexts you may be looking to sustain interactions in a group, where the ‘Responder’ persona may be a positive one for you.
+For example, if the team or community is looking for fresh ideas and positive change, the ‘Catalyst’ persona may be more appropriate for you if you want to lead that change.
+In other contexts you may be looking to sustain interactions in a community or team, where the ‘Responder’ persona may be a positive one for you.

 The ‘Catalyst’ persona is currently defined as an individual with a significant surplus of responses received over contributions made.
 Contributions include posts, replies and reactions, while responses are replies and reactions received.
 Have a look at your interaction patterns on your favoured social channel to find out if you ‘fit the bill’.